govindarajula/cyc-gan/readme.md

 ### Links and References
 - [Torch-version](https://github.com/junyanz/CycleGAN)
 - [BAIR blog](bair.berkeley.edu/blog/2019/12/13/humans-cyclegan) with recent updates.
-- Some other papers studied are linked in the [explore.md](https://github.com/gvsakashb/cyc-gan/blob/master/explore.md) file.
+- Some other papers studied are linked in the explore.md file in simple-cg folder.

 ### Citation:
 ```